 - Two trees, poles, or natural objects 10 feet apart

 - Option gear survival knife and a folding camp saw

-- Step #6 Use a lean-to for more than one night or if rain is coming, make a center support for the lean-to by placing a stick upright under the center of the lean-to.
+Use a lean-to for more than one night or if rain is coming, make a center support for the lean-to by placing a stick upright under the center.

-- Step #9 If you are trying to go unnoticed, lower the lean-to’s silhouette by making two changes.
-First, secure the support lines to the trees at knee height (not waist height) using two knee-high sticks in the two center grommets (sides of the lean-to.
+If you are trying to go unnoticed, lower the lean-to’s silhouette by making two changes.
+First, secure the tree support lines at knee height (not waist height) using two knee-high sticks in the two center grommets (sides of the lean-to).
 Second, angle the tarp to the ground, securing it with sharpened sticks.

 Tarp Lean-to #2